 A full head of hair is a sign of youth and health.
-If youre over 35, you wont be surprised to hear that both men and women face this same devastating experience of thinning hair as we age.
+If you’re over 35, you won’t be surprised to hear that both men and women face this same devastating experience of thinning hair as we age.
 No wonder the industry constantly releases new products with the promise of thicker, stronger, healthier hair.
 From shampoo, to gummy hair vitamins, to scalp massagers, they’ve come up with almost everything to bring your locks back to their youthful vigor.

-Youll be happy to hear that there are nutritional strategies that work to stabilize and protect you from hair loss, hair thinning, and texture changes despite all the root causes.
+You’ll be happy to hear that there are nutritional strategies that work to stabilize and protect you from hair loss, hair thinning, and texture changes despite all the root causes.
 Oxidative stress, nutritional deficiencies, genetic predisposition, and hormonal imbalance affect us all, and luckily, we can put up a defense with vitamins and nutrients.

 How Can Vitamins Promote Hair Growth?

 Hair growth is a complex mechanism in the body and can be affected by multiple aspects of its environment.
 Simply put, the root at your hair follicle is made up of cells of proteins and is complimented by an oil gland that serves to lubricate the hair as it pushes up through the surface of the skin.
 This early stage is the very important time where vitamins and nutrients come into play.
 Vitamins will not affect the hair that’s already grown out of the surface of the skin because the hair is dead just prior to exiting the skin.

 7 Vitamins to Boost Your Hair Growth